Ashanti and Nelly Sing Usher's 'Nice & Slow' Amid Rekindled Romance

 Following the performance, Ashanti appeared on Watch What Happens Live With Andy Cohen, where she was asked about her reaction to fans wanting her to get back with the rapper.

-"My reaction was 'wow,'" she told host Andy Cohen.
+"My reaction was 'Wow,'" she told host Andy Cohen.
 "It was a lot of comments and a lot of people wanting that."
-However, she played coy when pressed on whether or not the two were exploring the possibility of getting back together.
+However, she played coy when pressed on whether the two were exploring the possibility of getting back together.

 RELATED VIDEO: